-In addition, a debt warehousing scheme has been introduced to assist businesses that are struggling to make payments of taxes as a result of the COVID-19 impact.
-This scheme allows unpaid VAT and PAYE debts resulting from the pandemic to be "parked" for a period of 12 months after a business resumes trading.
-Furthermore, after the expiry of this 12-month period, employers can repay their warehoused debts at a reduced interest rate of 3% per annum.
+In addition, a debt warehousing scheme was introduced to assist businesses struggling to make payments of taxes as a result of the COV-ID-19 impact.
+This scheme allows unpaid VAT and PAYE debts resulting from the pandemic to be "parked" for 12 months, from January 2022 to December 2022.
+Furthermore, after the expiry of these 12 months, employers can repay their warehoused debts at a reduced interest rate of 3% per annum.